 As directed by the Commission in Decision (D.) 21-05-031, eight portfolio administrators (PAs)1 filed applications for their energy efficiency portfolios for the period 2024-2027 in February and March, 2022.
-Those PAs are: Pacific Gas and Electric Company (PG&E); Southern California Edison Company (SCE); San Diego Gas & Electric Company (SDG&E); Southern California Gas Company (SoCalGas); Marin Clean Energy (MCE); Bay Area Regional Energy Network
+Those PAs are: Pacific Gas and Electric Company (PG&E); Southern California Edison Company (SCE); San Diego Gas & Electric Company (SDG&E); Southern California Gas Company (SoCalGas); Marin Clean Energy (MCE); Bay Area Regional Energy Network (BayREN); Southern California Regional Energy Network (SoCalREN); and the Tri-County Regional Energy Network (3C-REN).
+The PAs also provided business plans and budgets for the period 2024-2031, as required by the Commission.
+In addition, in a separate motion in Rulemaking (R.) 13-11-005, Redwood Coast Energy Authority (RCEA) requested approval of a new Rural Regional Energy Network (R-REN).
+A separate decision (D.21-11-013) already authorized Inland Regional Energy Network (I-REN) for the period through the end of 2027, so I-REN is not addressed in this decision.

-&lt;sup>1 In the past, the Commission has used the abbreviation "PAs" to refer to "program administrators."
+1 In the past, the Commission has used the abbreviation "PAs" to refer to "program administrators."
 However, as much of the portfolio has transitioned to being third-party designed and delivered, in this decision we are moving to the use of the term "portfolio administrator," but using the same "PA" abbreviation.